daniuyter/ScaleGMN-pruning/README.md

 # **Section 2: Pruning with ScaleGMN**

 ### Invariant Pruning
-First, make sure to set your preferred setting in the config file:
+First, make sure to set your preferred pruning settings in the config file:

 ```bash
 configs/cifar10/scalegmn_relu.yml
 ```
-This was the config used for our experiments.
+The values in this file are the original values we used for our experiments.
-Other config files can also be used, depending on the activation function of the CNN you want to process.

 To run our Invariant Pruning method, the best way is to run the following file: